 - A MarketingSherpa case study found that buyer personas added the following value:

-and a 100% increase in the number of pages visited.
-Act-On
+- and 100% increase in the number of pages visited.

 Creating a Strong B2B Buyer Persona

 Buyer personas simply make sense.
 They help you to find your best customers and vice versa, but only when created correctly.
 A sloppy buyer persona, based on qualities that don’t reflect your buyers’ true perspective, can do more harm than good by isolating your content from those that might engage with it.

 Be sure to do plenty of research when creating personas for your business.
 To accomplish this, try: